sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-western-walls.md

 Climb the centre of the right wall of the corner.

 **7. Balance Sheet E3 5c**
-The short groove in lower wall is followed by the obvious groove in upper arete.
+The short groove in lower wall is followed by the obvious groove in upper arête.